-Years before Smart Alarm Systems were invented, people do not have the ability nor the technology to let homeowners manage their own home security systems.
-In the past, security systems were physically installed in houses and can only be monitored by a central station which is usually the home alarm company.
-Homeowners did not have the luxury nor the ability to monitor their own homes and had to pay other people to watch their houses monthly.
+Years before Smart Alarm Systems were there, people did not have the ability nor the technology to let homeowners manage their own home security systems.
+In the past, people physically install security systems in houses.
+And, a central station can only monitor it, which is usually the home alarm company.
+Homeowners did not have the luxury or ability to monitor their own homes.
+And had to pay other people to watch their houses monthly.

-With the advancement of technology, most of us have smartphones now, we know how to use and navigate through the Internet and Wi-Fi.
-All of these can be synced into your smart home system allowing you to maximize and utilize the full potential of your Smart Alarm.
-Smart Alarm Systems have devices that you can use, then will be synced into your smartphone updating and notifying you about what is happening in your house while you are away – or even inside it.
+With the advancement of technology, most of us have smartphones now.
+We know how to use and navigate the Internet and Wi-Fi.
+All these can be synced into your smart home system, allowing you to maximize.
+And utilize the full potential of your Smart Alarm.
+Smart Alarm Systems have devices that you can use.
+Then, it will be synced into your smartphone, updating and notifying you about what is happening in your house while you are away.
+Or even inside it.

 Smart Alarm Systems go hand-in-hand with our Home Insurance policies.
 You can protect your home and properties by paper with our Home Insurance policies while protecting them physically with your Smart Alarm Systems.
 Our Home Insurance policies have a wide range of coverage from your personal belongings to the structure of your home and many more.
-You can always contact our agents if you have any questions about our policies and we could give you the chance to get to know the options that you have for your insurance while protecting the things and people that are important to you.
-If you have decided to give this a try, you can contact us or fill out the form to get a quotation.
+Contact our agents if you have any questions about our policies.
+And, we could allow you to get to know your options for your insurance while protecting the things and people that are important to you.
+You can contact us if you have decided to try this.
+Or fill out the form to get a quotation.

 The population of people installing their own smart alarm systems is getting bigger and bigger.
 Here’s a brief list of why people are integrating smart alarm systems in their houses:

 - Price.
-Smart Alarm Systems are much cheaper now since homeowners do not have to pay monthly fees because they would personally monitor their own homes now.
-Unlike before that, they would have to hire someone to install and monitor their house for them.
+Smart Alarm Systems are much cheaper now.
+Homeowners do not have to pay monthly fees because they would personally monitor their own homes now.
+Unlike before, they would have to hire someone to install and monitor their house.
 Now, all of this is possible with just their smartphone.

 - DIY.
-Since homeowners have to do almost everything on their own now, from installing to monitoring, they can now choose what technology and device they think would suit their needs.
-This is better than having to rely on someone else since you actually live in your house so you would personally know the problems or issues that you would want to address.
+Since homeowners have to do almost everything on their own now, from installation to monitoring.
+They can now choose the technology and device they think suits their needs.
+This is better than relying on someone else since you live in your house.
+So, you would personally know the problems or issues that you would want to address.

 - Control.
 It all boils down to this factor.
-Monitoring and knowing the safety of your own home and seeing it right before your eyes give out a different kind of satisfaction and assurance as a homeowner.
-One can sleep soundly knowing that they are secured and safe inside their homes without shedding that much from their wallet.
-Sure, safety has its cost but if you could have the safety right in your hands, or your smartphone, and also pay a cheaper price for it, why not grab it?
-This is what homeowners prefer, personal and direct involvement in protecting their homes – not to mention that this control is right at your fingertips.
+Monitoring and understanding the safety of your own home.
+And, seeing it right before your eyes gives a different kind of satisfaction and assurance as a homeowner.
+One can sleep soundly knowing they are safe inside their homes without shedding that much from their wallet.
+Sure, safety has its cost.
+But, if you could have the safety right in your hands, or your smartphone, and also pay a lower price for it, why not grab it?
+This is what homeowners prefer, personal and direct involvement in protecting their homes.
+Not to mention that this control is right at your fingertips.

 What Are the Challenges?

 Technology has two doors: backend and frontend.
-The less techy uses the frontend while infiltrators would use the backend.
-Smart alarm systems are based on technology and home networks, these are still vulnerable to hacking.
-But with proper home network settings, creating strong passwords and security PINs or other types for your devices, hackers could have a hard time or would not be able to break into your system and seize control over your alarms.
+The less techy use the frontend while infiltrators would use the backend.
+Smart alarm systems are based on technology and home networks.
+These are still vulnerable to hacking.
+But hackers could have a hard time with proper home network settings, creating strong passwords and security PINs or other types for your devices.
+Or would not be able to break into your system and seize control over your alarms.

 Take these three precautions to protect yourself and your smart alarm system from hackers trying to break into your house and your system:

 - Understand the device and the data it processes.
-Let’s say that the manufacturer of the smart alarm device that you have has a good reputation.
-Would you ever wonder if you are the only one who sees what you see through the device that they manufactured?
-It is always good to try and understand what your device does and what data does it take in.
-Most monitoring devices take photos, videos, audio recordings that may pose privacy concerns, these recordings are stored using a cloud technology that can also later be used for data processing.
-Users of smart alarms should always be aware of these and understand the privacy concerns they may encounter while using these devices.
+It is always good to try and understand what your device does and what data it takes in.
+Most monitoring devices take photos, videos, and audio recordings that may pose privacy concerns.
 Guide questions for such could be are the video feed in the camera kept somewhere?
 Are they heavily encrypted?

 - Install software updates.
-Smart Alarm Systems have only been introduced recently and can still be open for programming flaws and errors.
-Installing the latest software updates for your devices is important as this update may include “bug fixes” addressing the errors that you may not see on your part as an end-user but is crucial to making the performance of your device better – if not, these updates may also include new features for your device making the act of monitoring and controlling your home from your phone easier than ever.
+Installing the latest software updates for your devices is essential.
+Smart Alarm Systems have only been there recently and can still be open to programming flaws and errors.
+Updates may include “bug fixes” addressing the errors that you may not see on your part as an end-user, but it is crucial to make the performance of your device better.